Select Page

 1. Initial Considerations

-Before bringing a group of students, consider the following:
+Before bringing a group of observers to court, consider the following:

-• Consider the maturity of the students or group.
+• Consider the maturity of the group.
 Visitors to court are expected to watch without disturbing the proceedings.
-Consider how long the class or group can sit and listen before becoming restless.
+Consider how long the group can sit and listen before becoming restless.
 When travelling from some distance to observe the court, keep in mind that the group will already have been sitting for that distance, as well.
-It’s common for groups to watch for approximately one hour, and sometimes older students will remain a little longer.
-However, the length of time spent watching the court can be longer or shorter as desired.
+The length of time spent watching the court can be as long or as short as desired.

 • Consider the subject matter of court proceedings.
-Sometimes information in court can be very graphic and may not be suitable for younger students (for example, in a murder or sexual assault case).
+Sometimes, information discussed in court can be very graphic and may not be suitable for younger observers (for example, in a murder or assault trial).
 The court staff can advise of the nature of the proceedings; however, in some courts – docket court is a good example – it is not always possible to know in advance what evidence will arise.
 A judge has the authority to limit access to a courtroom in special circumstances.
 For example, it may be easier for a child victim to give evidence without a large audience present.

 2. MAKING THE ARRANGEMENTS

 In Regina, the Courts Communications Officer arranges court visits and bookings.
-At judicial centres outside of Regina, contact the court house directly and request the court clerk or the local registrar.
-(Provincial Court officesCourt of King’s Bench offices) Scheduling your visit ensures:
+For court locations outside of Regina, contact the court house directly and request to speak to the the court clerk or the local registrar.
+(Provincial Court officesCourt of King’s Bench offices) Scheduling your visit in advance ensures:

 • Double bookings are avoided.
 Most courtrooms only have enough seats for one group at a time.
 Sometimes large groups need to split into two smaller, supervised groups.

 • The visit occurs when the court is scheduled.
-The court is not held daily in many of the smaller centres and court staff can advise of dates when the court is scheduled.
-Remember the schedule often changes at the last minute.
+In many smaller centres, court is not held daily.
+Advanced scheduling allows staff to provide dates when docket court or trials are scheduled.
+Remember, the schedule often changes at the last minute.
 It’s a good idea to double-check with court staff just prior to the visit.

 • Court staff will notify security personnel so they will expect the group’s arrival.
 Please note that the group will still have to go through security screening upon arrival.